The Role of Sleep in Fitness Performance: Why Canadian Athletes Can’t Afford to Ignore Rest

 Sleep isn’t just recovery—it’s fat-loss strategy.

-Athlete improving focus and discipline
+Athlete improving focus and discipline through better sleep

 4. Sleep Enhances Mental Strength and Discipline